-1. Aleo Font by Alessio Laiso
+1. Aleo Font by Alessio Laiso, Free

-2. Bariol Font Family by Atipo Foundry
+2. Bariol Font Family by Atipo Foundry, Free

-3. RNS Camelia on Envato Elements
+3. RNS Camelia

-Inspired by typography you would’ve seen on the streets of New York in the 1920’s and 1930’s, RNS Camelia is a modernized demi-slab typeface.
-You’ll get 14 styles (from thin, to black) to make your headlines and text glamorous and perfectly legible.
+Inspired by typography you would’ve seen on the streets of New York in the 1920s and 1930s, RNS Camelia is a modernized demi-slab typeface.
+You’ll get 14 styles (from thin to black) to make your headlines and text glamorous and perfectly legible.

-4. Calendas Plus by Atipo Foundry
+4. Calendas Plus by Atipo Foundry, Free

 Give your materials a dash of glamour with Calendas Plus, a gorgeous typeface with a classic typography flavor.
 In the free download, you can get the regular version, notable for its intricate swash and ornate details.
-It’ll work perfectly for headlines for the web, or in print campaigns.
+It’ll work perfectly for headlines for the web or in print campaigns.

-5. Addington CF Serif Font Family on Envato Elements
+5. Addington CF Serif Font Family

-6. Fénix Typeface by Fernando Díaz
+6. Fénix Typeface by Fernando Díaz, Free

 A serif typeface rooted in calligraphy and elevated by modern legibility standards, Fenix is perfect for your next project.
 Bold strokes interact with elegant lines to create a beautiful typeface for headlines.
 You’ll get uppercase and lowercase characters, numerals, punctuation, and other special characters for (mainly) European languages.